-The Climate, Community and Biodiversity Standards (CCB Standards) evaluate land-based carbon mitigation projects from the early stages of development through implementation.
+The Climate, Community and Biodiversity Standards (CCB Standards) evaluate land management projects from the early stages of development through implementation.
 The CCB Standards were developed by the CCBA and have been managed by the VCS since November 2014.
 The CCB Standards foster the integration of best-practice and multiple-benefit approaches into project design and implementation.
-The Standards:
+The CCB Standards:

-- Identify projects that simultaneously address climate change, support local communities and conserve biodiversity.
+- Identify projects that simultaneously address climate change, support local communities and smallholders, and conserve biodiversity.

 - Promote excellence and innovation in project design and implementation.